 The Center for Truth and Justice invites you to the First Annual International Conference on Human Rights to be held in Yerevan, Armenia, June 1-3, 2022.
 The Conference is hosted at the American University of Armenia.

-Please join us for this first-of-its-kind international conference to bring together scholars, survivors, and activists in the field of accountability for international crimes and gross human rights violations during and after the 44-day war in Nagorno-Karabagh (known to Armenians as Artsakh) and Armenia.
+Please join us in person or virtually by registering for this first-of-its-kind international conference to bring together scholars, survivors, and activists in the field of accountability for crimes and gross human rights violations during and after the 44-day war in Artsakh (Nagorno-Karabakh), and Armenia.

 Keep up to date with everything that is happening at CFTJ as we continue to collect and preserve evidence of gross human rights violations.

 Center for Truth and Justice (CFTJ) is an independent nonprofit organization.
 To maintain our autonomy, we take no money from governments and rely solely on support from private contributors.
 Your donation will help fund our mission and enable us to continue meeting our goals.

 The Center for Truth and Justice was founded to preserve testimonials following the 2020 war in Nagorno-Karabakh, known as Artsakh by Armenians.